By Jonathan Kahn

 In a recent article in Wired, science journalist Angela Saini discusses “the disturbing return of scientific racism.”
 The piece is drawn from her new book, “Superior: The Return of Race Science.”
 Scientific racism per se might be succinctly characterized as (mis)using science to assert essential biological bases for differences among socially defined racial groups.
 It has been used over 200 years to justify, and indeed promote, the subordination of certain racial groups as purportedly inferior to others.

 Saini does an admirable job of tracing the roots of modern scientific racism and identifying its resurgence.
 Her story in the Wired piece, however, focuses primarily on the more obviously pernicious manifestations of scientific racism exemplified by Bruce Lahn’s work at the University of Chicago asserting a genetic basis for cognitive differences across socially defined racial groups.
-Saini effectively shows how other geneticists and socially scientists dismantled these claims but frames its appeal in the widely held mistaken belief that “races have natural genetic propensities.”
+Saini effectively shows how other geneticists and social scientists dismantled these claims but frames its appeal in the widely held mistaken belief that “races have natural genetic propensities.”

 The differences that cause race-based health disparities are not genetic, but they do emerge from a complex interplay of social and biological factors.
 It is in this interplay that the temptation arises to attribute disparities to genetics, which might seem more manageable and less politically fraught than attributing them to the messy realities of historical and ongoing social forms of discrimination.